MicrosoftDocs/security/zero-trust/adopt/identify-protect-sensitive-business-data.md

 ## Adopt phase

 Microsoft recommends a cascading, iterative approach to discovering and protecting sensitive data.
 This allows you to refine your strategy and policies as you go to increase the accuracy of the results.
 For example, begin working on a classification and protection schema as you discover and identify sensitive data.
-The data you discover will inform the schema and the schema will help you improve the tools and methods you use to discover sensitive data.
-Similarly, as you test and pilot the schema, the results will help you improve the protection policies you created earlier.
+The data you discover informs the schema and the schema helps you improve the tools and methods you use to discover sensitive data.
+Similarly, as you test and pilot the schema, the results help you improve the protection policies you created earlier.
 There’s no need to wait until one phase is complete before beginning the next.
-Your results will be more effective if you iterate along the way.
+Your results are more effective if you iterate along the way.

 >> ADD FIGURE